 Over 300 organizations province-wide have pledged support for the strategy.
 ISCBC is there to help educate and engage different sectors, encourage integration of data inventories, oversee research on biological controls and economic impacts, and assist regional committees.
 Read more.

-In 1998 the FBC helped bring public attention to a serious pollution problem at the old Britannia Mine site, located partway between Vancouver and Whistler.
+One of FBC's early success stories was in 1998 when we helped bring greater public attention to a serious pollution problem at the old Britannia Mine site, located partway between Vancouver and Whistler.

 An active copper mine from 1902 to 1974, Britannia Mine became the largest single point source metal contamination problem in North America.
 Acid Rock Drainage from the old mine had severely damaged marine life in Howe Sound.
 Contaminated water, soil and sediments at the site were also a significant obstacle to the long-term economic and social development in the community.

 A new water treatment facility was built in 2005, and the results were worth it.
-Today, Britannia Beach is a vital, healthy community.
-And by 2011 Pink salmon were once again beginning to appear in the area — something hardly imaginable a decade ago!
-Read more.
+Britannia Beach is today a vital, healthy community.
+And by 2011 Pink salmon were once again beginning to appear in the area — something hardly imaginable a decade earlier.